 ACBL Board of Directors

 The ACBL BoD elects the ACBL President and is responsible, in general, for the activities of the ACBL to promote and maintain bridge.
 The ACBL BoD consists of one representative from each District.
-Each district also has a first alternate director and a second alternate director.
 These representatives are elected by the BoDs of the member Units of the District, for a three-year term.

 The ACBL BoD holds one meeting a year, and may hold special meetings.

 If you are interested in being a national representative from District 17, read the ACBL bylaws and submit a written declaration of intent to the ACBL Director of Elections.

 The purpose of the Advisory Council (formerly called the Board of Governors (BoG) is to act as a liaison between the ACBL BoD and the membership, to serve as a forum for the expression of opinions, to facilitate communication among the various organizations, and to comment upon actions of the ACBL BoD.

 Each District elects three members of the BoG.
-In addition, the first and second alternates from each District are members of the BoG, as are all past presidents of the ACBL and all past chairs of the BoG are members of the BoG, as long as they are not concurrently serving on the ACBL BoD.
+In addition, all past presidents of the ACBL and all past chairs of the BoG are members of the BoG, as long as they are not concurrently serving on the ACBL BoD.

 If you want to be on the BoG, read the ACBL bylaws and submit a written declaration of intent to the ACBL Director of Elections.